Lia Kallio: Senior

 In 2025, she competed at Sofia World Cup and took 22nd place in all-around.
 In the end of April, she took part in Baku World Cup and placed 26th in all-around.
 In May, she won gold medal in all-around at National championships.
 She won another gold in ribbon, silver in ball and bronze in hoop and clubs finals.
 On May 09–11, she competed at Portimao World Challenge Cup, finishing 17th in all-around.
 She qualified to her first apparatus final with ribbon, ending on 6th place.
 In June, Lia represented Finland together with Emmi Piiroinen at the 2025 European Championships in Tallinn, Estonia.
 She qualified to all-around final, finishing on 23rd place.
 They took 10th place in team competition together with senior group.
 On 17-19 July she took 18th place in the all-around at the 2025 Summer Universiade in Essen.
 Week later, she competed at the Cluj-Napoca World Challenge Cup, where she took 21st place in the all-around.
 In August, she was selected to represent Finland alongside Emmi Piiroinen at the 2025 World Championships in Rio de Janeiro, Brazil.
 She took 39th place in all-around qualifications.

+In 2026, Lia won bronze medal in team competition and gold in ball final at Miss Valentine tournament in February.
+In March, she won gold medal in all-around and gold in team at the Nordic Championships in Farum, Denmark.
+Then she competed at Marbella Grand Prix, where she finished on 19th place in all-around.
+In early April, she took 12th place in all-around at Thiais Grand Prix.
+In May, she became Finnish National all-around champion for the second consecutive year.
+She also won gold in hoop and clubs, silver in ball and bronze in ribbon final.
+She was selected to represent Finland at the 2026 European Championships in Varna, Bulgaria.
+She took 22nd place in all-around qualifications, narrowly missing out on the final.
+Together with Emmi Piiroinen and senior group she took 12th place in team competition.